Report: ROI of Customer Experience, 2016

-This is the first figure in the report, and it shows the high correlation between Temkin Experience Ratings (customer experience) and purchase intentions for 293 companies across 20 industries:
+This is one of the figures in the report, and it shows the high correlation between Temkin Experience Ratings (customer experience) and purchase intentions for 294 companies across 20 industries:

 Here’s an excerpt from the graphic showing the three year impact on revenues for a $1 billion company in 20 different industries: